Coping with Ambiguity: 7 Ways to Relieve Stress

 Walid Afifi, a Communications Professor at the University of California, suggests that for most of us, dealing with ambiguity causes stress and anxiety.
 In fact, our mind registers uncertainty in the same way, regardless of the situation.
 So, we feel the stress of uncertainty just as severely, whether we’re in a work struggle or in a war zone.

 However, he also suggests that dealing with ambiguity is a skill that can be learnt.
-Multiple studies have shown that better tolerance of ambiguity increases confidence and creativity.
+Multiple studies have shown that better tolerance of ambiguity creativity and is among among the ways to increase confidence.
 What’s more, it can also relieve stress and empower people.
-Tolerance for ambiguity has even been listed as a critical characteristic for a successful manager.
+Tolerance for ambiguity has even been listed as a critical characteristic that make a good leader.
 So, whilst ambiguity often symbolizes risk and uncertainty, it can also symbolize opportunity and hope.
 It’s all about how we react to it.

 There is an old saying by Yoshida Kenko, an author and Buddhist monk from the 1300’s;